 Now for the actual steps.

-Download the proper files
+Download the proper files to install Android 11

 You must download the proper file for your device before you get started.
 We recommend using OTA images over factory images, as the process is easier to do and allows you to keep old files if that’s something you’re interested in.